-The Board of Directors, Tamil Nadu Newsprint and Papers Limited
+The Board of Directors,

+Tamil Nadu Newsprint and Papers Limited

-- 1. We have reviewed the financial statements and the cash flow statement for the year ended 31.03.2019 and that to the best of our knowledge and belief: - a.
+- 1. We have reviewed the financial statements and the cash flow statement for the year ended 31.03.2020 and that to the best of our knowledge and belief: - a.
 These statements do not contain any materially untrue statement or omit any material fact or contain statements that might be misleading - b. these statements together present a true and fair view of the Company's affairs and are in compliance with existing accounting standards, applicable laws and regulations - 2.
-There are, to the best of our knowledge and belief, no transactions entered into by the Company during the year ended 31.03.2019 which are fraudulent, illegal or violative of the Company's code of conduct - 3.
+There are, to the best of our knowledge and belief, no transactions entered into by the Company during the year ended 31.03.2020 which are fraudulent, illegal or violative of the Company's code of conduct - 3.
 We accept responsibility for establishing and maintaining internal controls for financial reporting and that we have evaluated the effectiveness of the internal control systems of the company pertaining to financial reporting and we have disclosed to the Auditors and the Audit Committee, deficiencies in the design or operation of such internal controls, if any, of which we are aware and the steps we have taken or propose to take to rectify these deficiencies - 4.
-We have indicated to the Auditors and the Audit Committee: - a. that there are no significant changes in internal control over financial reporting during the year ended 31.03.2019; - b. that there are no significant changes in accounting policies during the year ended 31.03.2019; and - c. that there are no instances of significant fraud of which we have become aware and the involvement therein, if any, of the management or an employee having a significant role in the company's internal control system over financial reporting.
+We have indicated to the Auditors and the Audit Committee: - a. that there are no significant changes in internal control over financial reporting during the year ended 31.03.2020; - b. that there are no significant changes in accounting policies during the year ended 31.03.2020; and - c. that there are no instances of significant fraud of which we have become aware and the involvement therein, if any, of the management or an employee having a significant role in the company's internal control system over financial reporting. - Thiru.
+V. Ramanathan, ED(F) & CFO has retired on attaining the age of superannuation on 31st May, 2020.